top of page

 藤條炆豬肉

 藤Rattan; 條 Sticks; 炆 Stew; 豬肉 Pork.
-It sounds like a dish but it actually means using rattan stick to spank a kid, an old-fashion corporal punishment which we definitely should stop doing
+It sounds like a dish but it actually means using rattan stick to spank a kid, an old-fashioned form of corporal punishment which we definitely should stop doing

 =

-Using a rattan stick to beat the children
+Using a rattan stick to beat up a child

-Similar to "Touch wood", this word is use to drive away bad luck, but said by another person.
+Similar to "Touch wood", this word is use to to ward off bad luck when spoken by another person.
 Sometime we use "啋過你", meaning "touch wood" on the things you just said/did

 =